We may earn a commission if you make a purchase from the links on this page.

 Lagging way behind other foldables

-The Galaxy Z Fold 7 is the more expensive device starting at $2,000, while the Pixel 10 Pro XL will remain significantly more affordable at $1,800.
+Although the Galaxy Z Fold 7 is the more expensive device, starting at $2,000 in comparison with the Pixel 10 Pro Fold which is technically more affordable at $1,800, it still feels that getting the Samsung foldable is better value.

 Peter, an experienced tech enthusiast at PhoneArena, is captivated by all things mobile.
 His impartial reviews and proficiency in Android systems offer readers valuable insights.
 Off-duty, he delves into the latest cryptocurrency trends and enjoys sci-fi and video games.